Board of Directors

 Gregory A. Conley was elected to the board of directors of TTEC in April 2012 and serves as Chair of the Audit Committee and is a member of the Compensation Committee.
 In October 2021, Mr. Conley became a member of the board of CSG International (NASDAQ: CSGS), a business support systems software and services company in the telecommunications industry, where he is a member of the compensation committee.
 Since 2019, Mr. Conley was named as a board member of Travelport, a travel technology company.
 Between 2018 and mid-2019, Mr. Conley served as a member of the board of HaulHound.com, a trucking logistics company.
 Between 2012 and early 2014, Mr. Conley served as the chief executive officer of Aha!
 Software, LLC, a privately held predictive analytics and cloud computing company.
 Between 2009 and 2011, Mr. Conley served as the chief executive officer and a director of Odyssey Group, SA, a Switzerland-based technology services and software company, and oversaw the sale of the company to Temenos Group AG, a global provider of banking software systems.
-Between 2004 and 2005, Mr. Conley was the president, chief executive officer and a director of Verio, Inc., a leading global provider of hosting and network services and a subsidiary of Nippon Telephone & Telegraph.
-From 2001 to 2003, Mr. Conley was the president, chief executive officer and a director of Tanning Technology Corporation, a NASDAQ listed information technology solutions provider, sold to Platinum Equity in 2003.
+Between 2004 and 2005, Mr. Conley was the president, chief executive officer, and a director of Verio, Inc., a leading global provider of hosting and network services and a subsidiary of Nippon Telephone & Telegraph.
+From 2001 to 2003, Mr. Conley was the president, chief executive officer, and a director of Tanning Technology Corporation, a NASDAQ listed information technology solutions provider, sold to Platinum Equity in 2003.
 Between 1995 and 2001, Mr. Conley was a senior executive responsible for e-markets and travel and transportation at International Business Machines (NYSE: IBM) and an attorney at Covington & Burling LLP.